 This is the go-to place where Mary, Artak and Lena follow certain blogs and journalists.

 When it comes to keeping a finger on the pulse of latest updates, news and other web sources — nothing works better a RSS feed aggregator like Feedly.

-Simply add webpages, publications, blogs and even keywords and Youtube channels to browse across your preferred content.
+Simply add webpages, publications, blogs, keywords, and Youtube channels to browse your preferred content.